-An eXpendable BathyThermograph (XBT) is a temperature probe that is launched from the bridge wing of a ship using a hand launcher.
-AOML operates a global XBT program that utilizes approximately 50 ships of the SOOP to monitor the upper ocean thermal structure along several transects in all ocean basins.
-The probes are launched by ship personnel 4 to 6 times per day.
-The data are logged to a computer provided by AOML, where it is processed and formatted for satellite transmission in real-time through the Global telecommunications System (GTS).
-The data are then used by national and international organizations, universities and government laboratories for weather and climate forecasting and for climate research.
+An eXpendable BathyThermograph (XBT) is a probe that is launched from a ship using a hand or a automatic launcher (auto launcher).
+AOML operates a large component of the global XBT network that utilizes approximately 50 ships of the Ship Of Opportunity Program.
+Data are used to monitor the upper ocean thermal structure along fixed predetermined transects in all ocean basins.
+These probes are launched 4 to 6 times per day, the data are logged to a computer and transemitted via satellite in real-time through the Global Telecommunication System.
+The data are then used by national and international organizations, universities and government laboratories for weather and climate forecasting and for oceanographic research.
+More information on XBT data and products can be found here...

 For XBT observations collected during other periods: